EmiliaThorsen/algomusic/README.md

 # algomusic
-A daw based on synthesising using mathematical equations in terminal
+A daw based on synthesising using mathematical equations and sequencing with a tracker style interface in terminal.